obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 ``preferredSiteAnalysisID`` or ``preferredVelocityProfileID`` from the first available row.

+There is one lenient case for optional tabular inputs.
+If the analysis CSV or Excel sheet is omitted, any ``preferredSiteAnalysisID`` and ``preferredVelocityProfileID`` values in the site-description table are ignored with a warning, because there is no analysis or velocity-profile object to reference.
+If analysis metadata is present but velocity-profile metadata is omitted, ``preferredSiteAnalysisID`` is preserved when valid, while ``preferredVelocityProfileID`` is ignored with a warning.
+The ignored preferred values are not written to generated SiteXML.

 If you want ObsPy to set preferred relationships for you, use the explicit object helpers.
 These helpers validate the selected objects before changing the preferred-ID metadata: